pablanka/rtbroadcaster/README.md

 #### Broacast state message (only room's owner):

 An state message is one that is stored by the room.
-When a new client connection accurs in that room, all stored state messages will be sent to that client.
+When a new client connection occurs in that room, all stored state messages will be sent to that client.
 It allow the new client to execute all these actions once connected.
 To broadcast an state message, client (only the room's owner) must to send a message with the room's **uuid**, **status.value = 3**, a **funcKey**, an array of string params **funcParams** and **stateMessage = true**: